Our Collaborative Approach

 Team History

 Parva and Phuong joined the research in 2017, bringing international teaching experience and expertise in qualitative research to the team.
-They began to teach the curriculum in 2018.
+They also taught the curriculum in 2018.
+Funding from CILMAR-Purdue offered key support for the project.

 During Spring and Summer 2018, the team worked intensively on developing analytical methods and further data collection.
 With additional funding from CWPA, two undergraduate researchers — Ryan and Echo — joined the team in Spring 2019, offering valuable energy and fresh perspectives to the research.
-All six student researchers are actively analyzing data from the second and third rounds of curriculum implementation.
+Data analysis from the Purdue implementation was completed in 2020, and results can be found in several publications.

 Reference: